-Nigeria holidays for most students in Nigeria starts from late march to early April.
+Nigeria holidays for most students in Nigeria start from late March to early April.

-I am talking about the first holiday of the year – also called Easter holiday.
-This is the shortest student holiday period; most times it last for just about two to three weeks.
+I am talking about the first holiday of the year – also called the Easter holiday.
+This is the shortest student holiday period; most times it lasts for just about two to three weeks.

-While the long holidays begins in late July to mid Septembers, this is the longest holiday for students in Nigeria, for many it is time for sober reflections,
+While the long holidays begin in late July to mid Septembers, this is the longest holiday for students in Nigeria, for many, it is time for sober reflections,

 a time to stare at the previous academic term in retrospect and proffer better strategies in order to properly tackle the next academic term.